Pshy0/pshy_merge/README.md

 # Combined TFM Lua Scripts

 You can find ready-to-run-in-game combined scripts [here](https://github.com/Pshy0/pshy_merge/releases/tag/latest).
-You should find the same scripts in the `examples` folder after running `make`.
+You should find the same scripts in the `tfm.lua` folder after running `make`.

 **Some scripts exist in an anticheat variant, ask Pshy to get them (only for FunCorps).**